 CheckpointSaverHook, as in this example:

-class ExampleCheckpointSaverListener(CheckpointSaverListener): def begin(self): # You can add ops to the graph here. print('Starting the session.') self.your_tensor = ... def before_save(self, session, global_step_value): print('About to write a checkpoint') def after_save(self, session, global_step_value): print('Done writing checkpoint.') if decided_to_stop_training(): return True def end(self, session, global_step_value): print('Done with the session.') ... listener = ExampleCheckpointSaverListener() saver_hook = tf.train.CheckpointSaverHook( checkpoint_dir, listeners=[listener]) with tf.train.MonitoredTrainingSession(chief_only_hooks=[saver_hook]): ...
+class ExampleCheckpointSaverListener(CheckpointSaverListener): def begin(self): # You can add ops to the graph here. print('Starting the session.') self.your_tensor = ... def before_save(self, session, global_step_value): print('About to write a checkpoint') def after_save(self, session, global_step_value): print('Done writing checkpoint.') if decided_to_stop_training(): return True def end(self, session, global_step_value): print('Done with the session.') ... listener = ExampleCheckpointSaverListener() saver_hook = tf.estimator.CheckpointSaverHook( checkpoint_dir, listeners=[listener]) with tf.compat.v1.train.MonitoredTrainingSession(chief_only_hooks=[saver_hook]): ...

 CheckpointSaverListener may simply take some action after every

 checkpoint save.
 It is also possible for the listener to use its own schedule

 to act less frequently, e.g. based on global_step_value.
 In this case,